 Our Presenter: Michael Contreras, Southern California Edison.
 Michael Contreras has served in Southern California Edison’s cybersecurity governance, policies and standards team for the last several years.
 He is responsible for developing the company’s cybersecurity governance framework.
 Michael also serves as a copresenter for cybersecurity awareness, delivering multiple speeches on various cybersecurity topics.

 Our Sponsor: SunGard Availability Services

-Chapter Event Topic: Workplace Violence: Lessons Learned from a Fatal Shooting
+6/14/16 Chapter Event: Workplace Violence: Lessons Learned from a Fatal Shooting

 On December 16, 2011, an employee opened fire inside a Southern California Edison office building in Irwindale, CA. The shooter killed two employees and wounded two others before committing suicide.
 At the time of the incident, Sol Benudiz, this month's speaker, was part of Edison's corporate security leadership team.
 Executive management looked to Sol's organization to lead the response effort and to act as a liaison to law enforcement and the company's incident response.
 He'll describe the lessons he learned as a result of the event and he'll tell us how companies can better prepare themselves to respond effectively to these types of events.
 We will learn what the company did after the incident to reduce the risk of another tragedy.

 Our Presenter: Sol Benudiz, Senior Director of Global Security and Safety at Herbalife Sol's responsibilities include physical security, strategic planning, safety and incident response.
 He was previously a manager in Southern California Edison's Corporate Security department where he was the business continuity manager and later a manager on the security side of the organization.